Classic Motorcycle Build

 _________________________________________________

-With a motor producing 30-horsepower on a bike weighing 400 pounds, the first-year K-model was not much faster than the 600-pound Harley Panhead.
+With a motor producing 30-horsepower on a bike weighing 400 pounds, the first-year K-model was not much faster than the 600-pound Panhead.
 But it was the best handling Harley V-twin yet.

 For 1953, H-D introduced the KK-model, which featured hotter cams and factory cylinder porting.
 Production total for 1952-1953 the K and KK-models was 3,693.